Supporting Local Art

 We're proud to invest in community-based arts organizations and to support local artists.
 For the past number of years, we've worked with local artists to create original art which we feature on the cover of our annual reports and display in our office, located inside the historic Depot at Cherapa Place.

-In October 2020, artwork commissioned by the Foundation, along with works from local emerging artists, will be featured in an exhibit titled "Agents of Change" at the Washington Pavilion's Everist Gallery.
-The opening of the exhibit coincides with our 2020 Donor Reception.
+In October 2020, artwork commissioned by the Foundation, along with works from local emerging artists, was featured in an exhibit titled "Agents of Change" at the Washington Pavilion's Everist Gallery.

 Learn about the Foundation's art collection and the artists behind each work: